vuejs/babel-plugin-transform-vue-jsx/README.md

 render (h) {
   return (
     <div
-      // normal attributes or component props.
+      // normal attributes or prefix with on props. id="foo"
-      id="foo"
+      propsOnCustomEvent={this.customEventHandler}
       // DOM properties are prefixed with `domProps` domPropsInnerHTML="bar"
       // event listeners are prefixed with `on` or `nativeOn`